Learn the common signs of mental illness in adults and adolescents.

 If you miss a dose of oxcarbazepine, take it as soon as you remember, unless it is closer to the time of your next dose.
 Discuss this with your healthcare provider.
 Do not double your dose or take more than what is prescribed.

 Avoid drinking alcohol or using illegal drugs while you are taking oxcarbazepine.
-They may decrease the benefits (e.g., worsen your symptoms) and increase adverse effects (e.g., sedation, dizziness).
+They may decrease the benefits (e.g., worsen your condition) and increase adverse effects (e.g., sedation, dizziness) of the medication.

 If an overdose occurs call your doctor or 911.
 You may need urgent medical care.
 You may also contact the poison control center at 1-800-222-1222.